Overview

 Customs in Ecuador

 Most visitors to the Galápagos travel by plane from Ecuador.
-At the airport, visitors are required to have bags inspected by a quarantine staff and acquire a requisite tourist Transit Control Card for a nominal fee, to ensure no non-native fauna or flora are brought to the islands.
+At the airport, visitors are required to have their bags inspected by quarantine staff and acquire a requisite tourist Transit Control Card for a nominal fee, to ensure no non-native fauna or flora are brought to the islands.

 Galápagos Flight Regulations

-Visitors may bring 1-2 pieces of luggage weighing no more than 44lbs in total and one carry-on bag weighing no more than 17lbs.
+Visitors may bring 1–2 pieces of luggage weighing no more than 44 lbs in total and one carry-on bag weighing no more than 17 lbs.
 Excess baggage will incur an additional charge.

-Galápagos Park Regulations, Fees and Rules
+Galápagos Park Regulations, Fees, and Rules

 Upon arrival in the Galápagos Islands, visitors pay a mandatory entrance fee in cash to the Galápagos National Park.
 Currently, the fee is $100 for non-Ecuadorian adults and $50 for non-Ecuadorian children.